Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Experiments

 \subsection{Performance Comparison}

-From the results in Table \ref{tab:result}, it can be observed that our method EtD, whether combined with the Llama2-13B-chat or ChatGPT, outperforms traditional methods without LLMs, except for the MetaQA-2hop dataset, where many methods achieve over 99\% accuracy.
-From the last two groups of the table, it can be seen that incorporating KG can effectively enhance the performance of LLMs, as they often lack the knowledge relevant to the questions.
-Within methods using Llama2, our approach combined with the 13B model outperforms ToG which is combined with the 70B model, and also outperforms some methods using ChatGPT.
-Similarly, within methods using ChatGPT, our approach demonstrates significant advantages.
-This shows the superiority of proposed explore-then-determine framework, effectively harnessing the precision of compositional learning and the prowess of language understanding.
-Additionally, it is evident that the performance of our method improves with the integration of more powerful LLM, e.g. ChatGPT.
-This demonstrates that our method effectively combines explicit structural knowledge from KGs with implicit knowledge from LLM, leading to more accurate reasoning and answering.
+\textbf{Main results.} From the results in Table~\ref{tab:result}, it can be observed that our method DualR, whether combined with the Llama2 or GPT, outperforms traditional methods without LLMs.
+From the last three groups of the table, it can be seen that incorporating KG can effectively enhance the performance of LLMs, as they often lack the knowledge relevant to the questions.
+Within methods using Llama2, DualR combined with the 13B model outperforms ToG which is combined with the 70B model, and also outperforms some methods using ChatGPT.
+Similarly, within methods using ChatGPT and GPT-4, our approach demonstrates significant advantages.
+This shows the superiority of proposed dual-reasoning framework, effectively harnessing the GNN's precise explicit learning and the LLM's powerful language understanding, outperforming LLM's single reasoning significantly.
+Additionally, the performance of DualR improves with the integration of more powerful LLM.
+This demonstrates that DualR effectively combines explicit knowledge from KGs with implicit knowledge from LLM, leading to more accurate reasoning.

-We also compare the inference time and number of interaction with LLM of several representative LLM-based methods, specifically executing Llama2-13B within our local environment.
+\textbf{Efficiency comparison.} We also compare the inference time and number of interaction with LLM of several representative LLM-based methods, executing Llama2-13B within our local environment.
 As can be seen in Table \ref{tab:inf-time}, RoG requires two interactions with LLM, while step-by-step reasoning methods StructGPT and ToG require even more frequent interactions, thus incurring a high cost.
-However, in our approach, using LLM for question encoding and graph exploration is highly efficient, and we ultimately requires only one-step inference of LLM, thereby achieving faster speeds.
+However, in our approach, question encoding of LLM and graph reasoning of GNN are highly efficient, and we ultimately requires only one-step inference of LLM, thereby achieving high efficiency.

+\textbf{Fine-tuned setting results.} While our method can seamlessly integrate with any off-the-shelf LLM, we expect that instruction fine-tuning the LLM for answer determination can lead to further performance improvements.
+We compare our approach with two recent state-of-the-art methods, RoG and GNN-RAG \cite{mavromatis2024gnn}, both of which fine-tune Llama2-7B-chat on WebQSP and CWQ datasets, using Hit, Hits@1 and F1 as evaluation metrics.
+As shown in Table \ref{tab:ft_result}, DualR achieves state-of-the-art performance across multiple metrics, especially showing greater gains on more challenging dataset (i.e., CWQ), further validating the effectiveness of our method.